-A Message from the Office of Disability Services and Academic Support Center
+A Message from the Academic Support Center

-With a copy of recent and complete testing (within the past three years) a Bridgton Academy student may have the opportunity to receive classroom accommodations.
-To pursue this option, a student must submit this testing to the Academic Support Center and set up a meeting to discuss appropriate accommodations based on the recommendations indicated in this testing.
+With a copy of recent and complete testing (we recommend within the past three years, but it is required to be within the past five years) a Bridgton Academy student may have the opportunity to receive classroom accommodations.
+To pursue this option, a student must submit this testing to the Academic Support Center and set up a meeting to discuss appropriate accommodations based on the recommendations indicated in said testing.
 While IEP and 504 plans are very helpful in this process, they alone are not enough to make a student eligible for classroom accommodations at the post-secondary level.
-Furthermore, it is worth noting that often support and accommodations offered in high school may not be offered or appropriate at the postsecondary level (For example, 504 plans and IEPs do not follow a student past high school.)
-Once a student has met with the Director of the Academic Support Center, he will receive Letters of Accommodation to give to his teachers.
+Furthermore, it is worth noting that often accommodations available in high school may not be offered or appropriate at the postsecondary level.
+504 plans and IEPs do not follow a student past high school.
+Once a student has met with the Director of the Academic Support Center, he will receive letters of accommodation to give to his teachers.
 A student’s teachers will know nothing of his disability until the student discloses this information.
-Furthermore, teachers will do their best to honor these requested accommodations but do have the right to alter or deny these requests if it is felt the request may compromise the integrity of an assignment or evaluation.
+Furthermore, teachers will do their best to honor these requested accommodations, but do have the right to alter or deny these requests if it is felt the request may compromise the integrity of an assignment or evaluation.
 This process will need to be repeated during the second semester, as students will have new classes with new teachers.
 Please note, modifications to the curriculum are not options once a student graduates from high school.

-All students are encouraged to visit the Academic Support Center and Learning Commons for help with time management, exam preparation, organization, note-taking, reading comprehension, project planning, exam anxiety, etc. The Writing Center and Math Lab are available to all students to help with specific writing and math assignments.
-The Focused Academic Coaching program is a structured program for students who desire regular individual meetings with an academic coach to build academic and self-determination skills and accountability.
+All students are encouraged to visit the Academic Support Center for help with time management, exam preparation, organization, note-taking, reading comprehension, project planning, exam anxiety, etc. The Writing Center and Math Lab are available to all students during study hall to help with specific writing and math assignments.
+The Academic Support Center is highlighted by the Focused Academic Coaching program.
+This highly structured program is built into a participating student’s daily schedule, providing individual meetings with an academic coach in order to build academic skills, self-confidence, and accountability.